scorpionmit01/homebridge-jewish-calendar/README.md

 ## Explanation of Plugin and Config

 The project was originally designed for me to have a better "Shabbat Mode" in Homekit, but for completeness I added some very specific ones.
 The settings in the Config for the holidays are to change spelling.
-I use a modern Transliterated spelling, but feel free to replace with Hebrew, Ashkenazi transliterations, or English.
+I use a modern Transliterated spelling, but feel free to replace with Hebrew, Ashkenazi transliterations, English, or whatever language you prefer.
 If you look in the sample above, you can see a variation of languages.

 ## Caveats